Feds responding to reports of oil, chemical spills after Ida

 Langley said there was no estimate available for how much oil might have spilled from the refinery.

-Regulators from the state DEQ and the Louisiana Oil Spill Coordinator’s Office were tracking about 100 reports of chemical and petroleum spills statewide as of Wednesday.
+Louisiana regulators were tracking about 100 reports of chemical and petroleum spills statewide as of Wednesday.
 The reports ranged from sunken boats leaking diesel to overturned fuel tanks and flooded oil pipelines, according to the call log.
 Several chemical manufacturers also reported venting or flaring off toxic chemicals due to losing electricity.

+Stephanie Morris, spokesperson for the Louisiana Oil Spill Coordinator’s Office, said that four days after Ida hit, state regulators were still in the very early stages of responding to the environmental hazards spawned by the storm.
+She said a state aircraft had been flying over the affected area, focusing more on identifying ongoing threats than quantifying what had already leaked into the water and air.

+“We’re in what we call the rapid assessment phase, because we are trying to assess it from the air,” Morris said.
+“We’re just getting a sense of what’s out there and locations.
+We don’t have a sense yet of what the sources of sheens might be or volumes.”

 Follow AP Investigative Reporter Michael Biesecker at http://twitter.com/mbieseck